zoldello/Gramene-Tree/README.md

 - Hide or show childen nodes via CSS rather than deleting or re-adding children, respectively (technical debt)

 -   Highlight specific subtrees with a color (feature)

+- Make the spacing between leaf nodes event  (feature)

+- Make all paths straights rather than curvy as they are now  (feature)